"How to Winter Sow Seeds Outdoors"

 Take a look at a seed catalogue, most will have some sort of notation about a seed's germination requirements, or you'll pick up a few clue-in phrases.
 Look for these terms:

-Look for Common Names indicating a natural environment:
+Common Names indicating a natural environment:

 Look for names that might indicate an origin in a temperate climate: